Plutonomicon/plutarch-plutus/docs/GUIDE.md

 See: [Implementing `PIsDataRepr`](#implementing-pisdatarepr)

+### PLift
+TODO

 ### PlutusType, PCon, and PMatch
-`PlutusType` lets you construct and deconstruct Plutus Core constants from Haskell ADTs.
+`PlutusType` lets you construct and deconstruct Plutus Core constants from from a Plutarch type's constructors (possibly containing other Plutarch terms).
 It's essentially a combination of `PCon` (for constant construction) and `PMatch` (for constant deconstruction).

 ```hs
 class (PCon a, PMatch a) => PlutusType (a :: k -> Type) where